kaisam11/Netflix-Clone/README.md

 # Netflix Clone

-This project was created using React.js, Styled Component and Firebase.
+This project was created using React.js, Styled-Components and Firebase.
 User can SignUp, SignIn and SignOut.
 User can search for Films and Series.
 User can click on a movie and a modal should pop up.
 It should display the title, overview, and rating.
 The webpage adapts to any screen size.